Menstuff® has information on

 Possibly the best-known woman in America, Oprah Winfrey embraces her single status.
 While marketing consultant Stedman Graham has been her steady for 20 years, Oprah says marrying him would jeopardize the relationship.
 Stedmans a traditional black man, she told the Chicago Sun-Times recently, but Im in no way a traditional woman.
 With a daytime talk show thats topped the ratings for two decades, O magazine, cables Oxygen Network, an impressive acting and producing résumé, a charitable foundation that has channeled millions into social causes and her status as the first female African-American billionaire in the U.S., thats an understatement, to say the least.

-become a national obsession.
-But Winfrey says that people dont
+at times, become a national obsession.
+But Winfrey says that

-the cake, who came.
-But she says the world is catching on
+came.
+But she says the world is catching on to

 Not only do you have the freedom to do anything you wantits also the best time in history to be flying solo.
 The marriage rate has declined nearly 50 percent since 1970, according to the National Marriage Project at Rutgers University, and right now, there are approximately 100 million singles in the U.S. And theres strength in those numbers: Todays choose-to-be singles differ from the poor-me singles of past generations; theres less of a stigma attached to being single, says Jerusha Stewart, author of The Single Girls Manifesta.
 Singles are traveling, buying homes and doing everything they want toyou dont have to get married anymore to live your life with style.